jaymzh/sugarjar/README.md

 If the package for your OS/distro didn't set it up manually, you should find that `sugarjar_completion.bash` is included in the package, and you can simply source that in your dotfiles, assuming you are using bash.

+**What happens now that Sapling is released?**

+SugarJar isn't going anywhere anytime soon.
+This was meant to replace arc/jf, which has now been open-sourced as [Sapling](https://sapling-scm.com/), so I highly recommend taking a look at that!

+Sapling is a great tool and solves a variety of problems SugarJar will never be able to.
+However, it is a significant workflow change, that won't be appropriate for all users or use-cases.
+Similarly there are workflows and tools that Sapling breaks.
+So worry not, SugarJar will continue to be maintained and developed